naren200/naren200.github.io/_projects/imc.md

 My team consisted of <a href="https://www.linkedin.com/in/neeraj-kumar-gond-543092170/">Neeraj Gond</a>, <a href="https://www.linkedin.com/in/nikhil-anand-3164b818b/">Nikhil Anand</a>, <a href="https://naren200.github.io/">Narendhiran Saravanane</a>, and <a href="https://www.linkedin.com/in/neeraj-goyal-85067014b/">Neeraj Goyal</a>.
 Led by Narendhiran, our team won the competition completeling the track in minimum time with no penalities!

-Our implementation can be seen <a href="https://www.youtube.com/watch?v=PcbNQ-tVwQw">here</a> and the link the repository is <a href="https://github.com/trunc8/international-micromouse-techfest2020">here.</a>

 ## Hardware
 **Sensors**